LeonsMail/Microsoft_Excel_Data_Analysis/README.md

 Observe the graphical visualization of product ratings and total review count.

 Explore how the rollover method enables seamless user interaction.

+Open 2_Financial_KPI_Leon.xlsx to explore the Financial KPI Dashboard.

+Analyze various business metrics, such as sales performance, customer satisfaction, and hiring trends.

 Dependencies